Skip to main content

 [dependencies]

-When you create a project with cargo, a Cargo.toml (Tom's Obvious, Minimal Language) is automatically added to manage dependencies.
+When you create a project with cargo, a Cargo.toml (Tom's Obvious, Minimal Language) file is automatically added to the project to define and track dependencies.

-Every Rust program starts with a main function.
+A Rust program always starts with the main function.

 • Expression → returns a value